total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 With this change, our `createStringMap` function can now handle a type argument `T`.

-The error has disappeared from the `numberMap` variable, but the function is still returning a `Map` of type `any, any`:
+The error has disappeared from the `numberMap` variable, but the function is still returning a `Map<any, any>`:

 ```typescript
 const numberMap = createStringMap<number>();